Seasons in the sunset - A seventy (+3) year old looks ahead and back

 Who knew?

 Certainly by the end of my high school years I knew little about either.
 My interests were sports, friends and girls.
-And, honestly, those were also my college goals as well.
+And, honestly, those were my college goals as well.

 Yes, college was four years during which I could have researched areas of interest, thought about intellectual growth (huh?) and vocation.
 So why didn't I take advantage of this?
 Well, for starters, remember, I was forty, almost two decades removed from campus life, when I figured this out.